caddy2-ui/caddy2-ui/README.md

-# Archive this
+# Unarchive this

-Because now I hove no time to do this , myabe I will do this after the caddy2 has been released.
+Now I am unemployed, and I have nearly three months to do this

 the browser need support `webcrypto`